mikko-apo/ki-repo/docs/writing_extensions.md

 ## Web classes - /web/

 Ki-repo includes support for running web applications.
-Web applications are created by creating Rack application classes and tagging each file containing classes with "ki-cmd".
+Web applications are created by creating Rack application classes and tagging each file containing classes with "ki".
 That way "ki" command loads files and {Ki::RackCommand} starts web application from classes that were loaded.
 Each class is registered to the path remaining from registration key:

     KiCommand.register("/web/test", MyApp2)